20 Participants Needed

 The trial protocol does not specify if you need to stop taking your current medications, but you must be off systemic steroids for at least 3 days before certain procedures.
 It's best to discuss your specific medications with the trial team.

-What makes the E-SYNC T Cells treatment unique for glioblastoma?
+What evidence suggests that E-SYNC T Cells might be an effective treatment for glioblastoma?

 JC